ForlinxEmbedded/ForlinxEmbedded.github.io/platform/resources/solutions/OK3588-C_Linux_Buildroot_User_Manual.md

 forlinx@ubuntu:~$ ssh-keygen -t ed25519 -C "user@email.com"
 ```

-After executing the command, you can press Enter all the way to use the default path.
-Two files will be generated:
+When you execute the command, you can simply press Enter repeatedly to accept the default path settings.
+As a result, two files will be generated.

 ```plain
 forlinx@ubuntu:~$ ls ~/.ssh/